 In Q4 2021 the Company had borrowed US\$8.0 million under its revolving credit facility and utilised these proceeds to support its CLO investments.
-The facility provides the Investment Manager with flexible capital to bridge investments over CLO distribution periods.
-The US\$8.0 million balance remains outstanding at 31 December 2022 and is due to mature in May 2023.
-The Company has no other financings due before November 2025.
+The facility provided the Investment Manager with flexible capital to bridge investments over CLO distribution periods.
+During the year, the Company extended the maturity of the financing from May 2023 to May 2024 and as at 31 December 2023 borrowings under the facility totalled US\$5.3 million.
+The Company expects to have sufficient capital to repay the full principal outstanding on the facility in May 2024 and has no other financings due before November 2025.

 The Board continues to monitor the performance of the Company's shares closely.
-MPLF's Ordinary Shares closed at US\$0.51 at 31 December 2022, representing a discount to the Company's year-end NAV of 6.70% per share and a year-end dividend yield of approximately 17.65%.
+MPLF's Ordinary Shares closed at US\$0.50 at 31 December 2023, representing a (7.8%) discount to the Company's December NAV of US\$0.54 per share, and reflecting a dividend yield of approximately 18.0%.
+The Board initiated a share buyback programme to enhance share liquidity.
+Subsequent to repurchase and reissue transactions completed in recent years, the Company had 6.75 million Ordinary Shares held in treasury as at 31 December 2023 (refer to note 11 "Subsequent Events"